 Dress features 1960’s and 50’s garments first acquired to celebrate having emerged from aspects of depression after a recent move from New York to Miami where the example and friendship of people helped break old patterns.
 Nineteen-sixties fashion advertisements and 20th century studio photography are references for modeling, but most poses are the result of free-form experimentation.

 Some dresses have a label, others do not, and several are handmade.
 Photos are titled according to the information remaining on the garment pictured.
-Most were found on ebay and close to all make up my daily wardrobe.
-Caroline of Sew On Set Tailors tailored oversized garments to fit.
+Most were found on ebay, and Caroline of Sew On Set Tailors tailored those which needed a better fit.

 Two photos here include a cane and sunglasses, objects included in the spirit of the work of Malian photographer Seido Keita whose sitters often brought favored material items to include in their portraits.

 hair & makeup: